Welcome to the Hobby!

 But what passes as the best is 100% subjective.
 What do you need from your Resin?
 Strength?
 Density?
 High Detail?
 Flex?

-But if you are getting started. there are only 2 Resins worth trying.
+If you are getting started, there are only 2 Resins worth trying.

 They both have a wonderful capacity for detail.
 But they are not that strong.